Stargate Atlantis season 5: Cast

-Her character, Colonel Samantha Carter, having been a regular during the previous season, Amanda Tapping became a guest star for several episodes of season five.
+Amanda Tapping's character, Colonel Samantha Carter, having been a regular during the previous season, became a guest star for several episodes of season five.
 Robert Picardo joined the permanent cast, with his character, Richard Woolsey, assuming command of Atlantis.
-Actress Jewel Staite's character, Dr. Jennifer Keller, was also promoted from recurring to regular.
-Both Michael Shanks (Dr. Daniel Jackson) and Paul McGillion (Dr. Carson Beckett) appeared as guest stars in this season, with McGillion appearing in five episodes.
-Actress Torri Higginson declined to reprise her role as Dr. Elizabeth Weir in the fifth season.
+Jewel Staite's character, Dr. Jennifer Keller, was also promoted from recurring to regular.
+Both Michael Shanks (Dr. Daniel Jackson) and Paul McGillion (Dr. Carson Beckett) appeared as guest stars in this season, with McGillion appearing in 5 episodes.
+Torri Higginson declined to reprise her role as Dr. Elizabeth Weir in the fifth season.
 The remainder of the season five regular cast comprised Joe Flanigan, Rachel Luttrell, Jason Momoa, and David Hewlett.

 Episodes

 Episodes in bold are continuous episodes, where the story spans over 2 or more episodes.